The Corporate Immigration Review: Peru

-In the past year, however, as a consequence of the deterioration of the economic and social situation in Venezuela, there have been an increasing number of Venezuelan citizens entering Peru.
-As at July 2020, more than 1.2 million Venezuelans had entered the country.
+In recent years, however, as a consequence of the deterioration of the economic and social situation in Venezuela, there has been an increasing number of Venezuelan citizens entering Peru.
+As of January 2022, more than 1.29 million Venezuelans had entered the country.2

 To travel to Peru, whether for work, business or tourism purposes, foreigners must obtain the appropriate immigration status to enter and remain in the country.
 Legislative Decree No. 1350 (New Immigration Law), together with its implementing regulations, approved by Supreme Decree No. 007-2017-IN, governs the different immigration categories that apply to foreign nationals seeking to enter, do business or work in the country.
 The main visas available to foreign citizens for business or work purposes are described briefly below.

 This visa is suitable for foreign citizens entering the country for recreational purposes only – tourism or similar – without the intention of residing in Peru.
 Once in the country, however, it is possible to request a change of immigration status from tourist to work visa.
 In these cases, a special permit must be requested from the National Immigration Agency so that the foreign citizen can sign his or her employment agreement; foreign citizens in Peru on a tourist visa are not allowed to sign contracts.
 As a general rule, tourist visas are obtained in the airport upon arrival in Peru or at Peruvian border crossings.3

 Foreign citizens who enter the country for corporate, legal, contractual or specialised technical assistance activities or similar purposes, without seeking residency, must request a business visa.